vippsas/vipps-developers/newsletters/2020-04-newsletter.md

 # eCom: skipLandingPage

 If there is no way to show the Vipps landing page, it can be skipped.

 This may be useful for POS integration, vending machines, etc.
 See
 [Skip landing page](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#skip-landing-page)
-in the documentation for details.
+for details.

 # eCom: Cancel before reservation

-The `/cancel` endpoint may now be called before the payment has been reserved.
+The `/cancel` endpoint may now be called _before_ the payment has been reserved, meaning before the user has accepted/rejected in Vipps.
 This may be useful in face-to-face situations where a customer's phone runs out of battery.

 See